-One of the largest National Guard installations in the United States is located just outside Hattiesburg, Mississippi, with land owned by the Departments of the Army and Defense, and the U.S. Forest Service.
+One of the largest National Guard installations in the United States is located just outside Hattiesburg, Mississippi, with land owned by the Mississippi Military Department, Departments of the Army and Defense, and the U.S. Forest Service.

-Home to some of the state's rarest plants and animals, a cooperative agreement between the Conservancy and the U.S. Army allows scientists to study these species and their habitats, and to work alongside Camp Shelby personnel to remove non-native species such as cogongrass and fire ants.
+Home to some of the state's rarest plants and animals, a cooperative agreement between the Conservancy and the U.S. Army allows scientists to study these species and their habitats, and to remove non-native species such as cogongrass.

 Other common plants include:

 - Dwarf huckleberry, Elliott's blueberry